In Australia, the Registrar of Births, Deaths and Marriages

 the mother) must complete a form B8-Mother's Name

 only on Child's Birth Certificate (pdf).
-Both of the natural parents of
+Both parents of

 a child have parental rights and responsibilities even if not named on the child's